Our People

 Hana Aman (she/her)

-Hana provides administrative support across various projects and operational tasks at CAWI.
+Hana provides operational oversight and support across all projects and operational tasks at CAWI.
 She helps us amplify our impact and support our members.
 Hana enjoys being part of eye-opening conversations on complex underlying issues within our society.
 Before moving to Canada in 2019, Hana worked at a primary school as an educator, an academic advisor and an administrator.
-She enjoyed teaching young girls to seek higher academic and economic statuses, and encouraged the change of social norms and views of women within her community. - Laïs Maurilio (she/her)Communications Coordinator / Civic Engagement Coordinator
+She enjoyed teaching young girls to seek higher academic and economic statuses, and encouraged the change of social norms and views of women within her community. - Alana Nugent (they/she)Education and Business Development Director (co-Executive Director)